NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 Key Takeaways for Coaxial Cable Support

-- Maintain a minimum 2-inch separation from power conductors unless a specific code exception is met.
+- Maintain the separation or protection from power conductors required by the NEC unless a specific exception applies; consult the Code and manufacturer instructions.

-- Fulfilling CATV grounding requirements at the point of entry is a critical life-safety step.
+- Fulfilling CATV grounding requirements at the point of entrance is a critical life-safety step — size and connect grounding conductors per Article 250 and Article 820 guidance.

 - Always complete the job with a neat and workmanlike installation, ensuring cables are protected and secure.